 Keep it realistic

 Ultimately, look at what you’re trying to achieve.
 Make realistic aims.
 If something isn’t working, look at why, and reset based upon the why.
 The most important thing we did was sit down 2 years ago and really look at what we wanted to achieve, why we wanted to achieve it, and what we needed to do to get there, and this hasn’t stopped.

 I think the biggest mistake a lot of businesses make is that they don’t look at where they want to get to.
 So invariably you never get there, it doesn’t happen by mistake.
 I think you’ve got to set realistic yet challenging aims.
 And it will never happen as fast as you think it will.
 You need to give yourself time to both plan and execute.

 You’ve got to plan, you’ve got to execute.
 You’ve got to have the right people owning the elements, you’ve got to make sure that doesn’t detract from what you’re doing at the core.
 But it is eminently achievable.

 The bigger picture

 It is all about learning from wins and losses and moving forward.
 What it eventually comes down to is rather than one big growth, it becomes a small amount of iterative circles that then come together to achieve it.
 Sometimes it’ll go quicker, sometimes it’ll go slower, but I think you’ve got to go for it.
-If you feel it is right for your organisation you’ve just got to go for it.
+If you feel it is right for your company you’ve just got to go for it.
 If you’ve got a good group of people, if you’ve got a good foundation it will be the right time.

 2019 is set to be a progressive year for Webexpenses, with an even larger array of services being added later in the year to further provide forward-thinking businesses with an increased network of efficient and time-saving tools to transform their ways of working.